South Carolina National Guard announces promotion of deputy adjutant general

 |0

-This work, South Carolina National Guard announces promotion of deputy adjutant general, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, South Carolina National Guard announces promotion of deputy adjutant general, by SGT Tim Andrews, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT